DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 Four types of users uses Mnestix Browser: administrators, power users, regular users and guests.
 All user groups benefit from project Bisasam's new features.
-However, the focus should be the regular and power users as well as the administrator.
+However, the focus shall be the regular and power users as well as the administrator.
 These user groups need fast and reliable features.

 The cart and shop feature is the most critical part of project Bisasam.
-It has to be acessable for every user group and should bring all relevant information about the selected products.
+It has to be accessible for every user group and should bring all relevant information about the selected products.

 > See [limitations](#limitations) for more information about the shop.
 > Project Bisasam assumes that guests are called upon to register before buying a product.